 Conversion software

 For conversions and quality measurement specified on Figure 1 software package located at https://jvet.hhi.fraunhofer.de/svn/svn_360Lib/ is expected to be used.
+Patches for HM16.15 and JEM4.1 are included into the package.

 Test sequences and sizes